Student Aid Report

 Satisfactory Academic Progress Policy (SAPP)

-All financial aid recipients must satisfy the academic requirements as defined by the Department of Student Financial Aid.
+All financial aid recipients must satisfy the academic requirements as defined by the Office of Student Financial Services.
 Failure to comply with the SAPP may result in the cancellation or termination of your financial aid.
-Copies of the SAPP are available in the Department of Student Financial Aid, in the Undergraduate and Graduate Bulletins, or online.
+Copies of the SAPP are available in the Office of Student Financial Services, in the Undergraduate and Graduate Bulletins, or online.